tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

-In this artificially limited example, we store the type information for one argument (but more could be added in the future), the type information for the return value, and the underlying (non-`PyObject*`) C function.
+In this artificially limited example, we store the type information for one argument (but more could be added in the future), the type information for the return value, and the underlying (non-`PyObject*`) C function pointer.

-But it's not clear where to put that.
+But it's not clear where to put that in a `PyMethodDef`.
 The existing `PyMethodDef` struct looks like this.
 It contains a little bit of metadata and a C function pointer (the `PyObject*` one).
 In an ideal world, we would "just" add the type metadata to this struct and be done with it.
 But we can't change its size for ABI reasons.

 ```c
 struct PyMethodDef {